Home » Why are contractors in the construction industry vulnerable to insolvencies?

 High interest rates

-The finance contractors rely on has become much more expensive over the past year, as the Bank of England rate rises pass through to lending.
-According to EY Parthenon’s latest profit warnings (3rd Quarter) report, they saw ‘rising interest rates take over as the main driver of warnings’, with ‘credit-related warnings hitting their highest level since 2008.’
+The finance contractors rely on has become much more expensive over the last few years due to the sustained rise in the base rate.
+In November 2021 the Bank of England raised the interest rate to 5.25%, the highest since February 2008.
+As a result, interest rates took over as the main driver of profit warnings last year – according to EY Parthenon with ‘credit-related warnings hitting their highest level since 2008’.

 Aside from construction companies feeling the impact on their own profit margins, it has adversely affected sectors that rely on credit availability.
-One of the sectors where this is most evident is the housing market, which ‘triggered a fifth of all warnings in 3Q2023 – ‘this included housebuilders but also the wider housing value chain, from construction contractors and suppliers to estate agents and mortgage providers’.
-Although some businesses and consumers have been shielded from the impact of rising base rates by locked in low interest rates, this can’t continue indefinitely.
+One of the sectors where this has been most evident is the housing market, which ‘triggered a fifth of all warnings in 2023 – ‘this included housebuilders but also the wider housing value chain, from construction contractors and suppliers to estate agents and mortgage providers’.

 In addition, high interest rates create an environment that discourages potential investors or lenders from providing financial support to struggling firms, that could help them recover from financial distress.